learn-co-students/python-lists-readme-data-science-intro-000/README.md

-So we indicate that we are initializing a `list` by placing a bracket, `[`, and end the list with a closing bracket `']'`.
-To separate each list item, called an element, we place a comma.
+We indicate that we are initializing a `list` with an opening bracket, `[`, and we end the list with a closing bracket `]`.
+We separate each list item, also called an element, with a comma.

 ```python